 Our approach appears to be open to a very basic challenge.
-This is posed clearly by Ken Aizawa (chapter 3, this vol.), who argues that post-connectionist cognitive science has drifted away from a focus on cognition and has lapsed into a kind of uncritical behaviorism.
+This is posed clearly by Ken Aizawa, (this volume) who argues that post-connectionist cognitive science has drifted away from a focus on cognition and has lapsed into a kind of uncritical behaviorism.
 He contends that an increasing emphasis on behavior has led to confusion concerning the importance of systematicity as a distinctive mark of the cognitive.
 We agree with Aizawa that denying the difference between the behavior we find in plants and the systematic features of higher cognition more generally would be foolish.
-However, we do not accept the view that we must mark the distinction between the cognitive and noncognitive by the presence or absence of structured systematicity.
+However, we do not accept the view that we must mark the distinction between the cognitive and non-cognitive by the presence or absence of linguistically structured systematicity.

 Aizawa and others have long regarded cognition as essentially representational.
 While this view comports with our understanding of normal, adult human intelligence and provides a useful explanatory framework for psychological research with such subjects, it fails to shed any significant light on the emergence of cognition over the course of natural history.
-We contend that one cannot explain the emergence of the kind of sophisticated representational capacities that are assumed to play a role in adult humans if one's account of systematicity presupposes preexisting representations.
+We contend that one cannot explain the emergence of the kind of sophisticated representational capacities that are assumed to play a role in adult humans if our account of systematicity presupposes preexisting representations.

 The neo-Gibsonian strategy involves recognizing alternative paths to the emergence of cognition over the course of natural history.
-Rather than assuming that we arrive at cognition via representation, an explanation of the emergence of cognition supposes that we can provide explanations in terms of increasingly sophisticated causal patterns of relations (García Rodríguez and Calvo Garzón 2010).
-If minimally cognitive systems need not involve representations (our neo-Gibsonian take) then objections like

-Aizawa's can be addressed.
-What we have assumed is that cognition is a form of adaptative behavior and that becoming a cognitive system involves an organism managing to succeed as an adaptive system.
-Of course, not all forms of adaptive behavior must be regarded as cognitive.
-On our view, minimal cognition involves adaptive behavior that is systematic.
+Rather than assuming that we arrive at cognition via representation an explanation of the emergence of cognition supposes that we can provide explanations in terms of increasingly sophisticated causal patterns of relations (García & Calvo, 2010).
+If minimally cognitive systems need not involve representations (our neo-Gibsonian take) then objections like Aizawa's can be addressed.
+What we have assumed is that cognition is a form of adaptative behavior and that becoming a cognitive systems involves an organism managing to succeed as an adaptive system.
+Of course, not all forms of adaptive behavior that is systematic.

 Traditionally, the objection to projects like ours is that we risk conflating cognition with behavior, or ignoring cognition entirely.
 However, this is not the case.
 Instead, we have attempted to demonstrate how systematicity at the cognitive level can emerge from the kind of meaningful engagement with the environment that is phylogenetically and ontogenetically prior to the kinds of intellectual and cognitive capacities that we expect from adult humans.
-We assume that there are ways of meaningfully engaging with one's environment that are nonrepresentational.
+We assume that there are ways of meaningfully engaging with one's environment that are non-representational.
 We also assume that the concept of meaningful engagement can come apart from the concept of representation.

-Clearly, our work departs from traditional debates over the systematicity of thought insofar as it is directed toward a different explanandum.
-If we see the goal of cognitive science as accounting for the emergence of intelligence and cognition, then it will be natural to attend to minimally cognitive agents and the emergence of simple forms of systematicity in behavior.
+Clearly, our work departs from traditional debates over the systematicity of thought insofar as it is directed towards a different explanandum.
+If we see the goal of cognitive science as accounting for the emergence of intelligence and cognition then it will be natural to attend to minimally cognitive agents and the emergence of simple forms of systematicity in behavior.